mapswipe/python-mapswipe-workers/firebase/README.md

 - Before deploying, set the required firebase config values with:
 - `firebase functions:config:set osm.client_id="" osm.client_secret=""`
 - Deploy the functions as explained above

-- Expose the functions publicly through firebase hosting
+- Expose the functions publicly through firebase hosting, this is done in `/firebase/firebase.json` under the `hosting` key.

 We store the user's OSM access token in the database, which right now does not do anything, but would be needed if we want our backend to do something in OSM on behalf of the user.
-If we want the app to do this, we could simply store the token in the app's storage.
 The database access rules are set to only allow the owner of a token to access them.